 Southport, NC Shops

 Independently owned antique shops, thrift shops, consignment stores, gift shops and art galleries abound in Southport, NC.
 You will also find three jewelry stores, all on Howe Street.
 Cape Fear Jewelers is located downtown, Renee's Fine Jewelry is located in the Howe Street Purveyors shopping center in the 600 block and the Carolina Jewelry Exchange is located in the Clock Tower Shops in the 700 block.
-You can also purchase jewelry in shops and art galleries like Boo & Roos, Howe Outrageous and Lantana’s Gallery & Fine Gifts, all located downtown on Howe Street.
+You can also purchase jewelry in shops and art galleries like Boo & Roos on E. Moore St. and Howe Outrageous and Lantana’s Gallery & Fine Gifts, both located on Howe Street.
 The jewelry in Howe Outrageous is all hand made by local and regional artists and includes sterling silver pieces.
 Blue Crab Blue, located on Long Beach Road, also carries lovely hand made jewelry.